Skip to content

 This is a revenue problem masquerading as a technical problem.
 Every product page looks correct.
 The CTAs work.
 The forms submit.
 But the backend delivery was incomplete for 94% of the catalog.

-All audit data flows into seven JSON files and renders at /admin/site-health:
+All audit data flows into seven JSON files and renders in the private /admin/site-health dashboard:

 data/